 Rhythm Shapes Matter

-I first read about rhythm shaping matter in When the Drummers Were Women: A Spiritual History of Rhythm, by Layne Redmond.* She describes Hans Jenney’s experiments that demonstrates sound waves move matter into symmetrical patterns with a mathematical precision.
+I first read about rhythm shaping matter in When the Drummers Were Women: A Spiritual History of Rhythm, by Layne Redmond.* She describes Hans Jenney’s experiments that demonstrate sound waves move matter into symmetrical patterns with a mathematical precision (p.
+170).
 The lower tones shaped simple images and the higher tones generated more complex symmetrical patterns.

 Scientists now theorize that all matter is energy vibrating at various frequencies and rhythms.
 It is also evident that one rhythm can influence another rhythm.